wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 Having spoken to many other team leads since then, I'm amazed at just how common this scenario is.
 Almost all of the team leads that I've met in software development sort of "accidentally" fell into their leadership roles despite having no prior experience, and almost all of them found it difficult to get any support after taking the role -- regardless of whether they worked for a small startup or a multinational organisation.
 It seemed like in contrast to their previous career progression, becoming a team lead was vastly more difficult and overwhelming.

 I think that in general the team lead role is misunderstood, and it is also oversold.
 Our industry is really good at pretending that software delivery is all about writing code, but in all of my experiences this is never the case.
 Some of the hardest problems in software are either people problems, organisational problems, or cultural problems.
-Yet we continue push technically brilliant software engineers into leadership roles, with no training in communication or management, and we wonder why they struggle to deliver or why they burn out.
+Yet we continue to push technically brilliant software engineers into leadership roles, with no training in communication or management, and we wonder why they struggle to deliver or why they burn out.

 ## Part I: Before you apply